Arjun-Dulam/NutriTrack/README.md

 # NutriTrack

+## How to Run the Application

+To start the NutriTrack application, follow these steps:

+1. Activate the virtual environment:
+    ```bash
+    source .venv/bin/activate
+    ```

+2. Run the development server:
+    ```bash
+    python3 manage.py runserver
+    ```

+The application will now be accessible at the local server address provided in the terminal.

 ## User Stories

 - ✅ **As a user, I want to read about the services NutriTrack offers so that I can determine if I want to create an account.**